-A delicious leftover turkey casserole with noodles and white sauce, this noodle casserole will become a family favorite.
+A delicious leftover turkey casserole with noodles and white sauce, this turkey pasta bake will become a family favorite.

-This is a noodle casserole recipe I make very often.
+This leftover turkey pasta recipe is a recipe I cook very often.
 Not only with leftover turkey, but with leftover chicken as well.
 Or I cook some chicken breast just for this purpose.